- Here's why regular bike care and maintenance is important

 Important: Rinse the brush or sponge often to avoid scratching the paint with microscopic rocks and dirt.

+After cleaning your bike frame, the chain is up next.
 If you clean your bicycle chain, make sure that you do not completely degrease the chain.
 Otherwise, the oil between the pin and the chain links may become weak and break.
+Therefore avoide chain cleaning devices or similar.

 » For step 2, you'll need: